deployphp/docs/hosts.md

     ...
 ~~~

-For Deployer those hosts are different ones, and after deploying to both hosts will be the next directory structure:
+For Deployer, those hosts are different ones, and after deploying to both hosts you will see this directory structure:

 ~~~
 ~